ahmednagi22/Population_Census_System/README.md

 2. **User Login:** Submit requests, upload documents, and view request status.
 3. **Officer Login:** Manage user requests and provide feedback.

-## Contributing
-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature/bug fix.
-3. Commit your changes and push the branch.
-4. Submit a pull request for review.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contact
-For questions or support, please contact [your email or GitHub profile link].